 5.3 ELECTRONIC MEETINGS

-The Tift County Board of Health may meet electronically via telephone, video conference, or any other analogous means as determined in situations where there are called or special meetings outside the regularly scheduled board meetings at the discretion of the Board Chairman in accordance with state laws.
-No member shall participate by electronic means more than twice in one calendar year.
+The Tift County Board of Health may only meet electronically via telephone, video conference, or any other analogous means in accordance with Georgia’s Open Meetings Act and any other relevant state law.

 5.4 QUORUM

-The Chair and three other members, of the Board, shall constitute a quorum for the conduct of business; however, provided that the Vice-Chairman and three other members shall constitute a quorum in the absence of the Chairman.
+The Chair and three other members of the Board, shall constitute a quorum for the conduct of business; however, provided that the Vice-Chairman and three other members, or the Secretary and three other members, shall constitute a quorum in the absence of the Chairman.

 5.5 ACTION BY MAJORITY VOTE